Working Papers

 Import Competition and Investment in Corporate Lobbying

-The Value in Learning: Deconfounding Rival Responses to Cybersecurity Breaches
+The Value in Learning: Rival Responses to Cybersecurity Breaches

 Executive Pay Cuts: Solidarity or Bargaining?
 Evidence from the COVID-19 Pandemic